Skip to content

 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

 In my testing, I put these apps through their paces by adding both work and personal tasks; organizing them into lists, projects, sub-projects, and various levels of importance; and assigning them due dates, time blocks, and similar criteria.
-I then based my decisions on my experience using the app, the feature set, and the value, in terms of both money and time you'd need to put in to get the most out of it.
+I then based my final decision on the experience of using the app, the feature set, and the value it provides in terms of both money and time you'd need to put in to get the most out of it.

 Regardless of which to-do list app you choose, my favorite choices all have some basic things in common.